A Negative Correlation Strategy for Bracketing in Difference-in-Differences: Review: Causal Effects Based on DID

 As in \citet{Neyman:1923a} and \citet{Rubin:1974}, we define treatment effects in terms of potential outcomes.
 Let $Y_{it}^{(1)}$ represent the potential outcome for individual $i$ at time $t$ if being treated, let $Y_{it}^{(0)}$ represent the potential outcome for individual $i$ at time $t$ if being untreated.
-We assume throughout that at each time $t$, the potential outcomes and the treated unit indicator $( Y_{it}^{(1)}, Y_{it}^{(0)}, D_i), i=1,\dots, N_t$, are identically and independently distributed (i.i.d.) realizations of $( Y_t^{(1)}, Y_t^{(0)}, D)$.
-Relatedly, there have been studies that evaluate the impact of within-cluster correlation arising from a random unit-time specific component \citep{Bertrand:2004, Donald:2007}; see \citet[Section 6.5.3]{imbens2008recent} for a review.
+We assume throughout that at each time $t$, the potential outcomes and the treated unit indicator $( Y_{it}^{(1)}, Y_{it}^{(0)}, D_i), i=1,\dots, N_t$, are identically and independently distributed (i.i.d.) realizations of $( Y_t^{(1)}, Y_t^{(0)}, D)$. {Some caveats and reflections on such a random sampling assumption can be found in \cite{Manski:2017aa}.} Relatedly, there have been studies that evaluate the impact of within-cluster correlation arising from a random unit-time specific component \citep{Bertrand:2004, Donald:2007}; see \citet[Section 6.5.3]{imbens2008recent} for a review.
 In this article, we instead view the unit-time specific components as fixed effects and propose to bracket these fixed effects rather than modeling them as random.
 As such, the unit-time specific components can be accounted for using our bracketing method without creating within-cluster correlation.
 More specific discussion on this point is given in Section~\ref{sec:inference} below.
 Depending on the treatment status, the observed outcomes can be expressed as $Y_{it}=Y_{it}^{(0)}$ for $t\leq 1$, $Y_{it}=D_{i} Y_{it}^{(1)}+(1-D_{i})Y_{it}^{(0)}$ for $t=2, \dots, T$.
 The observed data $ \{Y_{i1}, D_{i} \}_{i=1,\dots, N_1}, \dots, \{Y_{iT}, D_{i} \}_{i=1,\dots, N_T}$ can be obtained from a longitudinal study of the same units over time or a repeated random sample.
 Hereafter, we drop the subscript $i$ to simplify the notation.

 We are interested in the average treatment effect for the treated units in the post-treatment periods,